 |Connecticut||Assisted Living Program under CHCPE

 Assisted living services are provided in “Managed Residential Communities” (MRC) under the Connecticut Home Care Program for the Elderly (CHCPE) for persons who require assistance with daily living activities.
-Intended for persons 65 years of age and over, this waiver program is unique in that persons not eligible for Medicaid may also be program participants.
+Intended for persons 65 years of age and over, this waiver program is unique in that persons not eligible for Medicaid may also be program participants (though some financial limits still apply).
 For persons with Alzheimer’s disease or a related dementia, memory care is an option.

 |Delaware||Diamond State Health Plan Plus

 DSHP Plus, a long-term managed care program, provides a variety of supportive services for elderly and disabled persons who are at risk of nursing home admission.
-Although it is unclear if specific dementia-related benefits are provided, one setting in which program participants can reside and receive care assistance is in assisted living.
+Although it is unclear if specific dementia-related benefits are provided, cognitive services are included, and one setting in which program participants can reside and receive care assistance is in assisted living.

 |District of Columbia||DC Elderly and Persons with Physical Disabilities (EPD) Waiver

-In addition to providing home based services and supports, the EPD Waiver Program also provides benefits in assisted living facilities for elderly and disabled individuals who need assistance with daily living activities.
+In addition to providing home based services and supports, the EPD Waiver Program also provides benefits in assisted living facilities for elderly and disabled individuals who need assistance with activities of daily living (ADLs).
 Given persons with Alzheimer’s disease or related dementias meet the functional and financial requirements, they are eligible for assisted living services.
-It is not specifically stated if assisted living services can be provided in a memory care unit, but potentially, this could be a possibility.
+It is not specifically stated if assisted living services can be provided in a memory care unit, but this could be a possibility.

 |Florida||Statewide Medicaid Managed Care Long Term Care Program (SMMC LTC)

-Florida previously had an Assisted Living for the Elderly Waiver, but in March of 2014, it was incorporated into the SMMC-LTC Program.
+Florida previously had an Assisted Living for the Elderly Waiver, but it has been incorporated into the SMMC-LTC Program.
 The current program provides a variety of long term care services for physically disabled adults and frail elderly residents who require a nursing home level of care.
-This is demonstrated as a need for assistance with daily living activities.
+This is demonstrated as a need for assistance with ADLs.
 For persons who have dementia, but are not physically limited, cognitive issues resulting in the need for supervision are considered.
 One of the benefits of SMMC LTC is assisted living facility services.
 This includes personal care assistance, homemaker and chore services, and medication management.
 More info.

 |Georgia||CCSP and SOURCE Programs

 The Community Care Services Program and the Service Options Using Resources in a Community Environment Program operate under Georgia’s Elderly and Disabled Waiver.
 Both programs offer alternative living services, also known as assisted living services, and these services are provided in personal care homes, also known as assisted living residences.
-While both programs require an intermediate nursing home level of care and consider both cognitive and physical limitations, recognizing that these limitations can result from dementia, the difference between the two programs is that SOURCE is strictly for persons receiving SSI.
+Both programs have a level of care requirement that is lower than needing full-time Nursing Facility Level of Care while considering both cognitive and physical limitations that can result from dementia.
+The difference between the two programs is that SOURCE is strictly for persons receiving SSI.
 Both CCSP and SOURCE program participants pay a monthly share of cost.
 More info on CCSP and more on SOURCE.

 |Hawaii||Med-QUEST Integration Program

-Med QUEST (Quality Care, Universal access, Efficient utilization, Stabilizing costs, and to Transform) is a managed care program for elderly, blind and disabled HI residents.
-This program offers a variety of benefits, including home and community based services and supports, which includes an assisted living benefit.
-In these home-like assisted living facilities, residents are provided with attendant care, light housecleaning, laundry, and preparation of meals.
-While a diagnosis of Alzheimer’s disease or related dementia, such as Lewy Body dementia or Parkinson’s disease dementia, alone does not warrant meeting the functional eligibility requirement, persons with these diseases can qualify based on their level of care need.
+Med QUEST (Quality Care, Universal access, Efficient utilization, Stabilizing costs, and to Transform how health care is provided) is a managed care program for elderly, blind and disabled HI residents.
+This program offers a variety of benefits, including home and community based services and supports in assisted living.
+In these home-like assisted living facilities, residents are provided with attendant care, light house cleaning, laundry, and preparation of meals.
+While a diagnosis of Alzheimer’s disease or related dementia, such as Lewy Body dementia or Parkinson’s disease dementia, does not meet the functional eligibility requirement by itself, persons with these diseases can qualify based on their level of care need.

 |Idaho||Aged and Disabled Waiver